Lengths of Cycles in Generalized Pancake Graphs: Generalized Pancake Graph

 One of the questions that has been of interest relating to pancake graphs regards the size of cycles that can be embedded in these graphs.
-For instance, both the pancake and the burnt pancake graphs are \emph{weakly pancyclic}~\cite{BBP19,KF95}.
-Moreover, small cycles have been classified~\cite{KM11,KM10,KM16} for the pancake graph and for the burnt pancake graph in~\cite{BBP19}.
+For instance, both the pancake and the burnt pancake graphs are \emph{weakly pancyclic}, that is, they are $6$-pancyclic and $8$-pancyclic, respectively~\cite{BBP19,KF95}.
+Moreover, small cycles have been classified for pancake graphs in~\cite{KM11,KM10,KM16} and for burnt pancake graphs in~\cite{BBP19, BBP19Perm}.
 Recent results demonstrate a Hamiltonian cycle within the generalized pancake graphs~\cite{CSW21}.

 The property of weakly-pancyclic has been of interest due to their relation to interconnection networks, see~\cite{KF95}.
 Unfortunately, the lengths of cycles that can be embedded in $\pmn$ seems to be a more idiosyncratic with a pattern that is harder to discern, as shown in Table~\ref{tab:directed-cycles}.